ROCm/hipBLASLt/docs/how-to/how-to-use-streamk.rst

 Recommendations for using Stream-K
 =========================================

 Stream-K is especially advantageous in certain situations.
-Follow these guidelines when choosing a kernel selection strategy to use, based on your application and the desired performance.
+Follow these guidelines when choosing a kernel selection strategy, based on your application and the desired performance.

 *  **Wide range of GEMM sizes**: Stream-K is a better choice for applications that handle a variety of GEMM shapes and sizes.
 *  **Non-uniform dimensions**: Stream-K is particularly beneficial for GEMMs where one dimension is significantly larger than the others.
-*  **Consistent performance**: Stream-K provides more consistent peak performance compared to the default selection method by evenly distributing work across the available compute units.
+*  **Consistent performance**: Stream-K provides more consistent peak performance than the default selection method by evenly distributing work across the available compute units.

 Managing Stream-K resource use